Is Yuca Healthy? A nutrition breakdown of yuca.

 Improves Iron Absorption

 In Latin American culture, it’s pretty common to eat yuca and beans in the same meal.
-Thanks to yuca’s vitamin C content, your body will better absorb the iron from the beans.
+Not only do these foods taste delicious together—the vitamin C in yuca helps your body absorb the iron from the beans.
+This can help prevent or manage iron-deficiency anemia.

 Supports Gut Health